 Use your green cart

-You can put yard waste in your green cart all year round.
+You can top up your green cart with yard waste all year round.

 Drop it off